A-level: AAB normally including Music and/or Psychology.

 If you have taken Music, practical grades are not a requirement for this programme.
 However, if you want to study performance, you’ll need a minimum of ABRSM, Trinity Guildhall or Rockschool Grade 8 merit/grade 7 distinction (or demonstrate that you are of equivalent standard, by the time you arrive in Leeds).

 Students taking the EPQ may also be made an alternative offer.

 Access to HE Diploma

-in Music: 60 credits overall, with 45 credits at level 3 with an overall Distinction and no credits below Merit
+in Music with 60 credits overall, with at least 45 credits at level 3 to include 30 credits at Distinction and 15 at Merit